-Here are some 1954 Corvette Magazine ads and a few extra ones for you to enjoy.
+Here are some 1954 Corvette Magazine ads and a few brochures that we used to promote the new C1 Corvette.

-If you look closely, some look as if they are duplicates, but there is a slight variation on them.
+As you look at the 1954 Corvette magazine ads, some will look as if they are duplicates, but there is a slight variation on them.
 We have also included some brochures and even some postcards.
 Also, we have included some other Chevrolet Magazine Ads you might enjoy seeing.

-We hope you enjoyed our collection of 1954 Corvette Magazine Ads.
+We hope you enjoyed our collection of 1954 Corvette Vintage Magazine Ads and brochures.
 At the end of the ads is a little trivia you might enjoy.

 As we look at the year 1954 and the ads for the 1954 Corvette, I found it very interesting to look at the economy.
 The Dow Jones rose to an all-time high of 382.74.
 This was the first time the Dow surpassed its 1929 peak level that it reached before the 1929 crash.
 This was 25 years to return to pre-crash levels…Wow!

 If you worked for the General, your stocks went from 60 to 98 that year.
 If you owned some gold, the U.S. official price was $35 per ounce at the end of the year.
 Some say that in 1954, the U.S. had its second-best business year in history and the best peacetime year ever.
 Unemployment was at 2.9%.
 The average inflation rate was 0.32%, and the Federal debt was $270.8 billion.

 The median income in 1954 was around $3,960 to $4,700, and the minimum wage was 75 cents per hour.

 To fill your gas tank would have cost only 22 cents a gallon.
 A typical house price was $1,970, and if you wanted a new house that would cost $10,250.00/average.
 The average rent was around $85.00 a month.
 If you had to replace your 20-gallon gas water heater, that would have run around $75.
 To mail your bills out, your postage stamp cost $.03.